haraldk/TwelveMonkeys/README.md

 ## Usage

-Most of the time, all you need to do is simply:
+Most of the time, all you need to do is simply include the plugins in your project and write:

     BufferedImage image = ImageIO.read(file);

+The plugins are discovered automatically at run time.
+See the FAQ for more info on how this mechanism works.

 For more advanced usage, and information on how to use the ImageIO API, I suggest you read the [Java Image I/O API Guide](http://docs.oracle.com/javase/6/docs/technotes/guides/imageio/spec/imageio_guideTOC.fm.html)